 Whether or not foundation problems are common, depends on the region where you live.
 Areas with expansive clay soil tend to have more foundation issues than areas with stable soils.
 If your foundation is built on clay soil then you can’t rule it out as a cause for your squeaking floors.
 However, you will have to look for additional signs to know if the creaking floor in your house is due to your foundation:

-If your home exhibits any of these symptoms or if the creaky floors are a concern and you require peace of mind, contact us at Perma-Pier Foundation Repair for a free evaluation.
+If your home exhibits any of these symptoms or if the creaky floors are a concern and you require peace of mind, contact Perma-Pier Foundation Repair and schedule your no-charge evaluation.